-Currently, Pfizer, Moderna, and J&J/Janssen vaccines have Emergency Use Authorization (EUA) in the USA.
-TONHC is offering the Moderna and J&J/Janssen vaccine to adults 18 years and older.
-TONHC follows guidelines from the Centers for Disease Control and Prevention and Arizona

-Department of Health Services (ADHS) to vaccinate in phases.
-ADHS distributes vaccines to health jurisdictions, including Tohono O'odham Nation, based on population.
-TONHC vaccinates at points of dispensing (PODs) at Sells Hospital, San Xavier, San Simon, and Santa Rosa Health Centers, and at scheduled District events.
-Call one of the TONHC Health Centers to get information on how and when to get vaccinated
+TONHC is offering the Moderna and J&J/Janssen vaccines to adults 18 years and older, and the Pfizer vaccine for children ages 12-17.
+TONHC follows guidelines from the Centers for Disease Control and Prevention and Arizona Department of Health Services (ADHS) to vaccinate in phases.
+ADHS distributes vaccines to health jurisdictions, including Tohono O'odham Nation (TON), based on population.
+TONHC vaccinates at PODs in Sells Hospital, San Xavier, San Simon, and Santa Rosa Health Centers, and at scheduled events.
+Please call TONHC to get information on upcoming PODs.